poulson/Clique/doc/source/core/dist_sparse_matrix.rst

 The DistSparseMatrix class
 ==========================
-The ``DistSparseMatrix`` class is meant to provide a convenient means of building a distributed sparse matrix within Clique.
+The :cpp:class:`DistSparseMatrix\<T>` class is meant to provide a convenient means of building a distributed sparse matrix within Clique.
 After initializing a real double-precision :math:`N \times N` sparse matrix distributed over the communicator ``comm``, e.g., with

 .. code-block:: cpp